JavaScript Isolation in Blazor Components

 • Gérald Barré

 JS isolation is based on standard ES modules.
 ES modules can be loaded on-demand using let mymodule = import("path") and the functions they expose are only accessible from the returned object.
 They are not accessible from the global scope.
-This is a game changer when creating reusable components as consumers of your library no longer need to manually import the related JavaScript in a <script> tag!
-Combined with CSS isolation you can create easily reusable libraries 😃
+This is a game changer when creating reusable components, as consumers of your library no longer need to manually import the related JavaScript in a <script> tag!
+Combined with CSS isolation, you can easily create reusable libraries 😃

 C#